-5 Communications, marketing and surveillance laws
+Communications, marketing and surveillance laws

-Does the data protection law cover interception of communications, electronic marketing or monitoring and surveillance of individuals?
+6 Does the data protection law cover interception of communications, electronic marketing or monitoring and surveillance of individuals?
 If not, list other relevant laws in this regard.

-The Law covers PII regardless of the means or media where such data is stored, processed or organised (whether physical or electronic); however, there is no regulation regarding the unauthorised interception of communication (as it would relate to surveillance or espionage), electronic marketing or surveillance of individuals.
-In this regard, such matters as illegal access to media, systems and equipment could be covered by criminal law.
+The Federal Law for the Protection of Personal Data covers PII regardless of the means or media where such data is stored, processed or organised (whether physical or electronic); however, there is no regulation regarding the unauthorised interception of communications (as it would relate to surveillance or espionage), electronic marketing or surveillance of individuals.
+In this regard, such matters as illegal access to media, systems and equipment could be covered by criminal law, including:

-Article 166-bis of the Federal Criminal Code sanctions with imprisonment from three months to up to three years the person who in virtue of his or her position in a telecommunications company, unlawfully provides information regarding people using the said telecommunication services.
+- article 166-bis of the Federal Criminal Code sanctions with imprisonment from three months to up to three years for the person who in virtue of his or her position in a telecommunications company, unlawfully provides information regarding people using the said telecommunication services; - article 177 of the Federal Criminal Code sanctions with imprisonment from six to 12 years, and a fine up to 600 the minimum general daily wage (MGDW), for the person who intervenes in any private communication without a judicial order issued by a competent authority;

-- Article 177 of the Federal Criminal Code sanctions with imprisonment from six to 12 years, and a fine up to 600 MGDW, the person who intervenes in any private communication without a judicial order issued by a competent authority. - Article 211-bis of the Federal Criminal Code sanctions with imprisonment from six to 12 years, and a fine up to 600 MGDW, the person who reveals, divulges or improperly uses any information or images obtained from the intervention of a private communication. - Article 36 of the Federal Law for Consumers' Protection sanctions the publication in any mass media of any notice addressed undoubtedly to one or various specific consumers, with the aim of collecting a debt from them, or having them comply with an agreement. - Article 76-bis of the Federal Law for Consumers' Protection recognises as a consumer's right in transactions effected through electronic, optic or other technologic means, that the supplier of a commodity or service uses the information provided by the consumer in a confidential manner, and consequently said information cannot be transmitted to other different suppliers, unless consented by the consumer or ordered by competent authorities.
+- article 211-bis of the Federal Criminal Code sanctions with imprisonment from six to 12 years, and a fine up to 600 MGDW, for the person who reveals, divulges or improperly uses any information or images obtained from the intervention of private communication; - article 36 of the Federal Law for Consumers' Protection sanctions the publication in any mass media of any notice addressed undoubtedly to one or various specific consumers, to collect a debt from them or have them comply with an agreement; and - article 76-bis of the Federal Law for Consumers' Protection recognises as a consumer's right in transactions effected through electronic, optic or other technologic means, that the supplier of a commodity or service uses the information confidentially provided by the consumer, and consequently said information cannot be transmitted to other different suppliers unless consented by the consumer or ordered by competent authorities.

-6 Other laws
+Other laws

-Identify any further laws or regulations that provide specific data protection rules for related areas.
+7 Identify any further laws or regulations that provide specific data protection rules for related areas.

 Along with other laws already pointed out herein, such as the Criminal Code, the Law for the Regulation of Credit Information Companies and the Law for the Protection of Personal Data Held by Public Governmental Entities, there is additional legislation covering specific data protection rules, such as the Civil Code and the Code of Commerce.
+However, to date, Mexico does not count on specific and express rules for data protection in connection with employee monitoring, e-health records or the use of social media.